sonisg/sonisg/Soni_OpenCV_MorphologicalProcessing.md

 Used to remove internal noise in an image.

 ## Closing
 It is opposite of opening.
 Simply dilation followed by erosion.
-The goal of clsoing to remove the false negatives.
+The goal of closing to remove the false negatives.
 This is where your main image lies and you need to remove the holes from here.

 Closing